-The plane, which was headed for Broome, crash landed on a beach at Carnot Bay, but was subsequently strafed and then bombed the following day.
+The plane, which was headed for the coastal town of Broome, crash landed on a beach at Carnot Bay, but was subsequently strafed and then bombed the following day.

 Four passengers died.

-The fate of part of the plane’s cargo – a package of extremely valuable diamonds – has become somewhat of an Australian mystery.
+The fate of part of the plane’s cargo – a package of extremely valuable diamonds – has become somewhat of an Aussie mystery.

 During the air campaign over Northern Australia, the Japanese lost about 131 aircraft.

-It’s also 75 years since Japanese submarines attacked Sydney harbour and the city of Newcastle, on Australia’s east coast, as part of a wider blitz of shipping in Australian waters.
+It’s also heading for 76 years since Japanese submarines attacked Sydney harbour and the city of Newcastle, on Australia’s east coast, as part of a wider blitz of shipping in Australian waters.